Master FaceTime: Use It Like a Pro [Advanced Guide]

 For Mac Users:

-Additionally, a built-in or connected microphone is required for audio calls, and a built-in or connected camera for video calls.
+• Also, a built-in or connected microphone is required for audio calls, and a built-in or connected camera for video calls.
+FaceTime features can change with device model and software version, so that compatibility check is often the next practical step.

 Group FaceTime Requirements:

-Group FaceTime video calls require iOS 12.1.4 or later and are compatible with iPhone 6s or later, iPad Pro or later, iPad Air 2 or later, iPad Mini 4 or later, iPad (5th generation) or later, or iPod Touch (7th generation).
+• Group FaceTime video calls require iOS 12.1.4 or later and are compatible with iPhone 6s or later, iPad Pro or later, iPad Air 2 or later, iPad Mini 4 or later, iPad (5th generation) or later, or iPod Touch (7th generation). .
+A quick account and compatibility check usually tells you faster whether the issue is configuration or device support.

 Countries Where FaceTime is Available